nopSolutions/nopCommerce-Docs/en/developer/tutorials/db-schema.md

 ---
 title: Default database schema
 uid: en/developer/tutorials/db-schema
-author: git.AndreiMaz
+author: git.skoshelev
-contributors: git.skoshelev
+contributors: git.mariannk
 ---

+# Default database schema

 In this article, we will look at the database schema that is installed during initial installation and which remains unchanged in 90% cases.

-We could try to bring the entire schema as a whole, but the default installation provides for the creation of 126 tables.
+We won't bring the entire schema as a whole but will describe the default installation that provides for the creation of 126 tables.

-I think it will be inpossible to understand such a scheme anyway, so we will split it into component parts.
-I will try to group tables in the most natural and understandable way.
-Then you can see the description of the circuit in the following blocks:
+To understand such a scheme easily let's split it into component parts.
+Below, we grouped the tables in the most natural and understandable way:

 * [Customers info](#customers-info)
 * [Products info](#products-info)